hyurl/sfn/docs/v05x/en-US/di.md

 <!-- title: Dependency Injection; order: 18 -->
 # Concept

-Since SFN 0.5.x introduce Alar framework to auto-load and hot-reload modules, traditional DI support is no longer suggested, so here only list out controller DI support.
+Since SFN 0.5.x introduced Alar framework to auto-load and hot-reload modules, traditional DI support is no longer suggested, so here I only list out controller DI specifications.

 ## Auto-Injection in Controllers

-When dealing with controllers, both HttpController and WebSocketController support the feature of auto-injection, which is, when invoking a handler method the dependencies declared in its signature will be auto-injected according to the given data sent by the client.
+When dealing with controllers, both HttpController and WebSocketController support the feature of auto-injection, which is, when invoking a handler method, the dependencies declared in its signature will be auto-injected according to the given data sent by the client.

 ### Injection in HttpController

-In HttpController, this feature supports the classes inherited from `modelar.Model`, and the interfaces `Request` and `Response`.
+In HttpController, this feature supports the classes inherited from `modelar.Model`, and the interfaces `Request`, `Response` and `Session`.

 In an HttpController, you can directly set the URL parameters as the parameters of the method, and they will be injected as well.